-The majority of the Board comprises of independent non-executive directors.
+The majority of the Board comprises independent non-executive directors.
 The Board also has an independent non-executive Chair.

-The Board considers a director to be independent where he or she is free of any interest, position or relationship that might influence, or might reasonably be perceived to influence, in a material respect, his or her capacity to bring independent judgement to bear on issues before the Board and to act in the best interests of CSL as a whole rather than in the interests of an individual shareholder or other party.
+The Board considers a director to be independent where the director is free of any interest, position or relationship that might influence, or might reasonably be perceived to influence, in a material respect, their capacity to bring independent judgement to bear on issues before the Board and to act in the best interests of CSL as a whole rather than in the interests of an individual shareholder or other party.